water tower over the roof line showing a variety of modern roof styles

 Policy NM3: Land East of Caird Avenue

-The Neighbourhood Plan allocates land east of Caird Avenue, as shown on the Policies Map (Site 31) for a mixed-use development comprising business innovation centre and hub,and/or healthcare food retail uses facilities and green infrastructure.
+The Neighbourhood Plan allocates land east of Caird Avenue, as shown on the Policies Map, for a mixed-use development comprising business innovation centre and hub, and/or health care facilities and green infrastructure.

-Development proposals should be made in the form of a comprehensive masterplan and should have full regard to the following principles and subject to an appropriate sequential test to prevent inappropriate class E development in this out-of-town centre location.
+Development proposals should have full regard to the following principles and subject to an appropriate sequential test to prevent inappropriate class E development in this out of town centre location:

-1. The employment scheme shall comprise land to deliver 1,800 sqm GEA of B1 floorspace to be accessed from the southern access road only;
+1. The employment scheme shall comprise land to deliver 1,800 sqm GEA of Class E(c), E(e) or E(g) floorspace to be accessed from the southern access road only;

 1. an effective landscape buffer to screen the adjoining minerals operations, the employment land from residential development and to screen Carrick Way Woodland a Site of Importance for Nature Conservation;